firedev.com

 While getting here it became obvious to me that I didn’t have to use user.motivation as merge is taking care of this.
 And I think by relying on Motivation class directly I can make it more intention-revealing, even if it adds another dependency.

-The new structure gains certain tidiness in the upper part.
-Now initialize only does dependency injection for the whole object.
+New structure gains certain tidiness in the upper part.
+Now initialize only does dependency-injection for the whole object.
 Then call sets up the parameters and returns self for chaining.
 You don’t have to return self, but that gives you flexibility so I don’t see a reason not to add it.
-And finally, you can get the list of shops for the given month by calling .shops.
+And finally you can get the list of shops for the given month by calling .shops.

 class User